algorich/gedit-align-columns/README.md

 This is a Gedit plugin for align text blocks into columns separated by pipe ( | ).

+It is included in the [Gmate](http://github.com/gmate/gmate) package, a set of plugins and improvements to make Gedit a powerfull programmer text editor.

 ## Usage

 Let's say you're using Cucumber (or some Cucumber like) to write the functional